Updated: Mar 24

-As Music Director and a guitar teacher at Church Street School for Music and Art, parents often seek my advice regarding the purchase of their child’s first guitar.
+As Director of Programs and a former guitar teacher at Church Street School for Music and Art, parents have often sought my advice regarding the purchase of their child’s first guitar.
 There are many variables to consider in navigating all the choices and those combined with with your child’s requests, sales pitches and budget restraints can be a little overwhelming!
 The good news is, a little research and preparation will make the process easier and most importantly, will help you get a great instrument into your student’s eager hands!

 1. Before you step foot in the store, do your research.
 Make a clear determination of your budget and how far you can stretch.
 Consider: who is the student and how serious are they?
 If this purchase is for a new student who’s still determining their level of interest in the guitar, I suggest you don’t break the bank.
 I’ve met a number of kids (and adults, for that matter) who’ve owned a top-notch, pro-level guitar, before they’ve taken a lesson.
 I think its best to take it slow and avoid creeping into a four-figure price tag for a starter instrument.

 2. Discuss the purchase and what type of guitar your child wants.
 The basic choices are nylon string acoustic (also called classical or folk guitar); steel-string acoustic, and electric.
 Despite popular misconceptions they are all basically played in the same way; they each still have six strings and a G is a G is a G on any of the three types.